ismo-soft/ataya-app/README.md

-# Microservices E-Commerce Platform
+# Social Commerce Platform - Suspended Products Management

-A comprehensive microservices-based e-commerce platform built with Spring Boot, MongoDB, and Apache Kafka for scalable business operations.
+A microservices-based platform where companies can upload and manage products, users can purchase items, and set products as "suspended" to help people with financial difficulties access essential goods.

 ## 🏗️ Architecture Overview

-This project follows a microservices architecture pattern with the following key components:
+This project follows a microservices architecture pattern designed to facilitate social commerce through suspended product donations:

-- **Company Service** - Manages company, store, product, and worker information
+- **Company Service** - Companies can register, upload products, and manage inventory quantities
-- **Address Service** - Handles address management and location data
+- **Address Service** - Handles shipping addresses for product deliveries
-- **Inventory Service** - Manages stock levels and inventory operations
+- **Inventory Service** - Manages product stock levels and availability
-- **Contributor Service** - Handles contributor data and related operations
+- **Contributor Service** - Manages users who purchase products to suspend them for others
 - **Discovery Service** - Eureka service registry for service discovery
 - **Gateway Service** - API Gateway for routing and load balancing

+## 🎯 Core Features

+### For Companies
+- Register and manage company profiles
+- Upload product catalogs with descriptions and images
+- Track inventory quantities and availability
+- Manage store locations and worker accounts

+### For Contributors (Buyers)
+- Browse available products from various companies
+- Purchase products for immediate delivery
+- **Suspend products** - Buy products to help people with financial difficulties
+- Track contribution history and impact

+### Social Impact System
+- Products can be marked as "suspended" by contributors
+- People facing financial hardship can claim suspended products
+- Real-time inventory management ensures availability
+- Event-driven notifications for suspended item activities

 ## 🛠️ Technologies Used